darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 the Templite chapter[XX] for another example of this.)

-### A visitor walks over a tree

-An AST is a recursive data structure, for which we're going to write a few recursive functions.
-We might code one like
+### From AST to code

+The last underspecified step in our spike is `<< compile to code >>`, which we will implement in `code_for_module`.
+The primary input to this function is the root (module) node of the AST, which it converts into bytecode.
+This means that we're going to need some tools to help us traverse the AST.

+We could try doing this from scratch:

     # in examples.py:
     def example(t):